 - The System Restore error 0xc0000020 on Windows 10 is related to pretty much any type of system file corruption.
-The first solution is to bring your Windows 10 build to the latest version.

 - Don't get too mad if you run into another System Restore error because you will, most likely, find a solution in our System Restore hub.